sweikenb/pcntl/docs/src/common-pitfalls-and-workarounds.md

 Fortunately, there are some simple workarounds:

-1. Do not open any connection of pointer before you fork your process _(easy enough)_
+1. Do not open any connection or pointer before you fork your process _(easy enough)_
 2. If you need to open a connection or resource, close it and create a new instance inside the fork:

 ```php